Equidistribution of polynomial sequences in function fields: resolution of a conjecture: An example related to work of Bergelson and Leibman

 \section{An example related to work of Bergelson and Leibman}

-We complete our discussion of equidistribution in $\mathbb T$ by exhibiting an example that provides evidence of an infelicity in the work of Bergelson and Leibman \cite{BL2016} that apparently invalidates the proof of Theorem \ref{theorem1.2} given by Ackelsberg \cite{Ack2025}.
+We complete our discussion of equidistribution in $\mathbb T$ by exhibiting an example that provides evidence for the infelicity of the ``only if'' direction in the work of Bergelson and Leibman \cite{BL2016}.
 Since this example illuminates certain aspects of the theory of equidistribution in positive characteristic, we provide a largely self-contained account.
 We formulate the relevant claimed corollary in the form of a hypothesis.

 \begin{hypothesis} Suppose that $\mathcal R$ is a set of positive integers, each coprime to $p$, let $(A_r)_{r\in \mathcal R}$ be a collection of additive polynomials, and define

 If, for some $r\in \mathcal R$, the sequence $(A_r(u))_{u\in \mathbb F_q[t]}$ is equidistributed in $\mathbb T$, then $(f(u))_{u\in \mathbb F_q[t]}$ is also equidistributed in $\mathbb T$. \end{hypothesis}